Daily Mail's 'Legsit' headline slammed for sexism

 Labour Party leader Jeremy Corbyn also took a dim view of the Mail's headline choice, saying that such sexism "must be consigned to history."

+It went on to say that it often comments on the appearance of male politicians, such as former Prime Minister David Cameron's hair, and Corbyn's clothes."

+It went on to say that it often comments on the appearance of male politicians, such as former Prime Minister David Cameron's hair, and Corbyn's clothes."

-The Mail has not responded to a CNN request for comment about the headline, which also drew criticism from prominent journalists in the UK.
+But the story drew criticism from prominent journalists in the UK.

 Alan Rusbridger, the veteran former editor-in-chief of the left-leading Guardian newspaper, highlighted the ridiculousness of judging leaders on their physical attributes by tweeting "Nice pins" above a famous picture of wartime leaders Winston Churchill, Franklin D. Roosevelt and Joseph Stalin at the Yalta conference in 1945.

-Cathy Newman, a news anchor for the Channel 4 network, wrote: "Two powerful female leaders, and this is the headline?!?!"

-Other social media users were more acerbic.
+Other social media users were acerbic.
 "Hello, Daily Mail?
 1972 called.
 They want their casually sexist & demeaning front page headline back," said one Twitter user.

 Another drew comparisons between the tabloid media's approach to women and last year's presidential campaign, in which Hillary Clinton struggled against sexist tropes in her failed White House bid.